akemin-dayo/make-mb41-osx/README.md

 * Add feature to make Recovery HD usable for MacBook4,1 (important for 10.11!)
 * [10.11] Fix USB (AppleUSBEHCIPCI)
 * [10.10] Add script that disables Mission Control animations

+###How is the performance?
+I currently am running OS X Yosemite 10.10.5 as a daily driver on my MacBook4,1.
+Performance is pretty good, actually.
+Performing the "Post-installation steps" at the end of the tutorial is a good idea.

+I'm rather satisfied with it, actually.
+Video playback is pretty decent with MPlayerX, and YouTube videos also works fine.
+I will say that YouTube videos play a lot better in Safari than in Chrome — Chrome tends to framedrop quite a bit.

+Simple OpenGL games like VVVVVV and Super Hexagon run fine, but I won't expect too much from this.

 ###Okay, so how do I use this?
 Before we begin, I want to make it clear that this tool should only be used by those who are comfortable working with the Terminal, and have some degree of experience with OS X.